 If you love the idea of earning cash back for each dollar you spend, any of the top cash-back credit cards are worth considering.
 Still, two cards – the Chase Freedom® and the Discover it® Cash Back – tend to remain incredibly popular despite other competing offers.

 While a lot of cash-back cards offer 1% to 2% back, the Chase Freedom® and the Discover it® Cash Back work similarly.
 Both cards offer the standard 1% cash back on all purchases.
-With the Chase Freedom® and the Discover it® Cash Back you’ll earn 5% up to the quarterly maximum in bonus categories that change every three months.
-Best of all, neither card charges an annual fee.
+With the Chase Freedom® and the Discover it® Cash Back you’ll earn 5% up to the quarterly maximum in bonus categories that change every three months (when activated).

 Chase Freedom® vs. Discover it® Cash Back